Famous/framework/README.md

 Then, to get started, first create a new folder for your project:

-    $ mkdir my-new-folder  # create a new folder to hold your code
+    $ mkdir my-new-folder # Create a new folder to hold your code
     $ cd my-new-folder

 Next, install a special version of the Famous CLI:

     $ npm cache clean
-    $ npm install -g 'git://github.com/Famous/famous-cli.git#framework' # Install the CLI.
+    $ npm install -g 'git://github.com/Famous/famous-cli.git#framework'
+    # ^ This install the Famous CLI.
 You may need to 'sudo' this

 Then, with the install of the special Famous CLI version complete, run a command to scaffold a new framework project in the directory you created above: